 Bill has extensive experience of all types of leasehold disputes including agricultural holdings, business lease renewal and the various types of residential tenancy protection.

 He has conducted a number of 1954 Act renewals at first instance and on appeal successfully opposing the grant of new tenancies for landlords under section 30 (1) (a) (c) and (f) and negotiating a new lease at court for business partners and a case on whether land constituted part of the “holding” for the purposes of section 23 of the 1954 Act.

 Rectification and other claims before property tribunals

 Professional negligence arising out of property transactions

 Bill has advised both billing authorities and rate payers in relation to liability for non-domestic rates and council tax as well as avoidance measures.
 He has appeared at most levels of the court and tribunal system including acting in the High Court for the Oyston Angel Charity in Preston City Council v Oyston Angel Charity EWHC 2005 in which it was successfully argued that the premises concerned, which were held by the charity, qualified for zero rating.
 He has also been instructed in a large number of liability proceedings where avoidance measures had been taken to reduce liability for unoccupied premises.

-Bill appeared for Leeds City Council in Isle Investments Ltd v Leeds City Council before the Administrative Court in December 2020 and January 2021 which considered whether the Council were entitled to pursue the property owner for unpaid business rates in circumstances where the leases entered into (some of which purported to be for snail farming in an office building) were sham transactions.
+Bill appeared for Leeds City Council in Isle Investments Ltd v Leeds City Council before the Administrative Court in 2021 which considered whether the Council were entitled to pursue the property owner for unpaid business rates in circumstances where the leases entered into (some of which purported to be for snail farming in an office building) were sham transactions.

 Property and Planning Cases